-India’s gig work, powered by the rise of startups like Zomato and Swiggy, has made life more convenient for many.
-With just a few taps on a smartphone app, essential goods and services can be delivered right to our doorsteps.
-However, this convenience comes at a significant human cost borne by the army of “delivery partners” who form the backbone of this gig workforce.
-These workers, often earning meager wages of Rs.
-11,000 or less per month, face harsh working conditions, lack basic rights and protections, and are denied the dignity of regular employment.
+Being part of such a world, Indian gig work, powered by the rise of startups like Zomato and Swiggy, seems to have made life easy for many.
+Just a few taps on a smartphone app can render goods or services delivered to the doorstep.
+However, this convenience comes at a whopping human cost borne by the army of “delivery partners” who form the backbone of this gig workforce.
+Workers, often earning meager wages of less than Rs.
+11,000 per month, suffer hazardous working conditions, lack elementary rights and protections, and are denied the dignity of regular employment.

 Origin of the Article